Millions stick to Thanksgiving travel plans despite warnings

 Last week, the Centers for Disease Control and Prevention urged Americans not to travel or spend the holiday with people outside their household.

-New cases of the virus in the U.S. have rocketed to all-time highs, averaging more than 170,000 per day, and deaths have soared to over 1,500 a day, the highest level since the spring.
-The virus is blamed for more than a quarter-million deaths in the U.S. and over 12 million confirmed infections.
+New cases of the virus in the U.S. have rocketed to all-time highs, averaging more than 170,000 per day, and deaths have soared to more than 1,500 a day, the highest level since the spring.
+The virus is blamed for more than a quarter-million deaths in the U.S. and more than 12 million confirmed infections.

 The message may be sinking in for some.